XiaozhouCui/redux-blog/README.md

-This project uses react-redux and redux-thunk middleware to process async requests.
+This project uses react-redux, axios and redux-thunk middleware to handle async requests.

 General data loading with Redux: